UP940148/finance-tracker/README.md

 - UP939775 Shadille Samuels
 - UP932700 Zain Ahmed

+*All team members consented to the publicising of this repository*

 ## About This Repository
 This repository is set up for managing the development of T44's SETAP coursework